ESMValGroup/ESMValTool_Tutorial/_episodes/00-introduction.md

 > the GitHub page of our 'organization'.
 Have a look around.
 How many collaborators are
 > there?
 Do you know any of them?
 >
-> Near the top of the page there are 2 pinned repositories: ESMValTool and
+> Near the top of the page there are 3 pinned repositories: ESMValTool,
-> ESMValCore.
+> ESMValCore and Community.
 Visit each of the repositories.
 How many people have contributed
 > to each of them?
 Can you also find out how many people have contributed to
 > this tutorial?
 {: .challenge}